Tochukz/AWS-Solution-Architect/Udemy-Neal-Davis/section-14-monitoring-audit-logs/section-14.md

 __CloudTrail – Types of Events__
 * __Management events__ provide information about management operations that are performed on resources in your AWS account
 * __Data events__ provide information about the resource operations performed on or in a resource
-* __Insights events__ identify and respond to unusual activity associated with write API calls by continuously analyzing CloudTrail management events
+* __Insights events__ identify and respond to unusual activity associated with write API calls by continuously analysing CloudTrail management events

 ### Cheat Sheets
 [Amazon CloudWatch](https://digitalcloud.training/amazon-cloudwatch/)